 This feeling of being lonely and very temporary visitors in the universe is in flat contradiction to everything known about man (and all other living organisms) in the sciences.
 We do not “come into” this world; we come out of it, as leaves from a tree.
 As the ocean “waves,” the universe “peoples.”
 Every individual is an expression of the whole realm of nature, a unique action of the total universe.
 This fact is rarely if ever, experienced by most individuals.
 Even those who know it to be true in theory do not sense or feel it, but continue to be aware of themselves as isolated “egos” inside bags of skin.” ― Alan Watts, The Book: On the Taboo Against Knowing Who You Are

-All things which connect to the Ego are temporal, which includes our cultural folklore.
+All things that connect to the Ego are temporal, including our cultural folklore.
 The main components of this fabrication are religion and commercialism.

 Although we are not our Ego, many people don’t realize it.
 The Ego is only a mechanism that orients our consciousness to our bodies.
 Our Ego and our bodies are temporary.
 Everything on the physical level is transitory and fleeting, but our consciousness or Soul is infinite.